imagej/imagej.github.io/_pages/plugins/trackmate/trackmate-v7-detectors.md

 But it works well only if the objects are large enough.
 For small objects, below typically 10 pixels, the simplification generates inaccurate contours:

-{% include img src='/media/plugins/trackmate/trackmate-spot-contour-small.png' width='400' %}
+{% include img src='/media/plugins/trackmate/trackmate-spot-contour-small.png' width='400' align='center' %}

 So as a rule of thumb we recommend the following: